tpadilla10117/Shopper.com/frontend/src/ui/reduxslices/README.md

             - a) (line 16): the Redux hook, useSelector, pulls in the user's data
             - b) (line 19): The React useEffect hook fires, and a dispatch event is fired subsequently.
 The dispatch event dispatches an action, getAUsersOrders(), to the Redux store.
-                - getAUsersOrders(user.recoveredData.id) takes in the id property for an argument
+                - getAUsersOrders(user.recoveredData.id) takes in the id property for an argument.
+This 'id' is a number that is retrieved from the 'userData' in the Redux store:

+                {
+                    email: '',
+                    message: '',
+                    recoveredData: {
+                        iat: 123121,
+                        id: 1,
+                        username: 'trin'
+                    },
+                    token: 'wdwqdfqw'
+                }

         - ordersSlice.js ->
             Frontend:

             - a) (Line 16): An async thunk called, getAUsersOrders, is fired with 'user_id' as the argument (this is the value passed in from the frontend).
 The thunk is middleware that accepts 2 arguments:
                 - 1) a 'partial action type string' that generates action types for pending, fulfilled, and rejected).
 Here it is called 'get/usersOrders' and
                 - 2)  'payload creation callback' that does the actual async request and returns a Promise.
 It then automatically dispatches the actions before and after the request, with the right arguments.
-Here it is 'usersOrderData'.  usersOrderData awaits the imported 'individualUsersOrdersRequest' function from ordersService.js
+Here it is 'usersOrderData'.  usersOrderData awaits the imported 'individualUsersOrdersRequest' function from ordersService.js.
+When it finishes, it returns an object called :
+                    {
+                        usersOrderItems: usersOrderData
+                    }

+                - the usersOrderData is structured as such:
+                    {
+                        amount_total: "109.95",
+                        created_at: "2022-11-22T16:43:08.000Z",
+                        currency: "usd",
+                        deleted_at: null,
+                        id: 1,
+                        modified_at: null,
+                        order_items: [
+                            {
+                                created_at: "2022-11-22T16:43:08.000Z",
+                                deleted_at: null,
+                                id: 1,
+                                modified_at: null,
+                                orders_id: 1,
+                                product_id: 1,
+                                quantity: 1
+                            },
+                            {
+                                ...
+                            }
+                        ],
+                        status: "completed",
+                        user_id: 1
+                    }

         - ordersService.js ->
             Frontend: